Component parts and Assembly

 Having located the plug, access is via the underside of the front valance.

-The second of the two plugs is located on the crank case, D partially hidden by the O/S drive shaft E and the O/S exhaust manifold pipe F
+The second of the two plugs is located on the crank case, D partially hidden by the O/S drive shaft E

-Few tools are required but a wide, thick bladed screw driver or purpose made tool is required to remove the plug, although it is not tight care should be taken not to damage when removing or over tighten when replacing.
+and the O/S exhaust manifold pipe F Few tools are required but a wide, thick bladed screw driver or purpose made tool is required to remove the plug, although it is not tight care should be taken not to damage when removing or over tighten when replacing.

 I found the following tools necessary when doing the job,

-The red radiator valve required a 8mm wide blade 3mm thick with a square end, A
+The red radiator valve required a 8mm wide blade 3mm thick with a square end,

-Figure 2 is the profile of the plug. (tools required)
+A Figure 2 is the profile of the plug. (tools required)

 I could have got away with just a broad screw driver but the purpose made tool fitted well and did not cause damage to the plastic valve, which is not fully removable and therefore is not easily replaced.
 As can be seen below I merely tailored the end of a angle grinder disc tightening tool, which is always in my tool box anyway and now doubles as the plug removal tool.

 The crankcase plug is a different matter, the front of the car will need to be elevated and secure.
 Observe all rules set out on my page 4, Working around & Under your car.
+As can be seen from the above photo that the plug is fitted with an Allen key way which is

-As can be seen from the above photo that the plug is fitted with an Allen key way which is 6mm I used a screw driver fitted with 1/4, 'flexi-drive' and a 6mm Allen piece. which made the job of removing this plug very much easier, as the O/S drive shaft along with the exhaust manifold is in close proximity effectively preventing a long reach Allen key from being easily used.
+I used a screw driver fitted with 1/4, 'flexi-drive' and a 6mm Allen piece. which made the job of removing this plug very much easier, as the O/S drive shaft along with the exhaust manifold is in close proximity effectively preventing a long reach Allen key from being easily used.
+Neither of these plugs are tight, and should not be over-tightened when replaced, remember one is plastic and the other is screwed into an alloy crankcase.

 Neither of the valves have to be removed completely to drain fluid, in the case of my red valve radiator the fluid did not come out of the centre hole as was expected, making the fitting of a drain hose ineffective, I therefore drained it straight into a suitable container.
+Note that this plug cannot be removed from the radiator base.
+The crankcase plug however allowed the coolant to vacate via the centre hole and therefore a drain hose could have been used, again I drained it straight into a container.

 BEFORE COMMENCING Ensure you have AND USE eye and hand protection.
 The Crankcase plug will fully unscrew, note it is very difficult to replace due to its restricted location.
+Keep a clean dry cloth to hand in case of accidental contact with the skin and or clothing

-* Having placed a suitable container under the fluid outlets the plugs can be slackened. *Note that the fluid will not flow until the reservoir cap is removed, as a vacuum is maintained.
+*Note that the fluid will not flow until the reservoir cap is removed, as a vacuum is maintained.
 Remember this point and you will not finish up with contaminating fluid up your arm.

 * Turn on the cars heater to its max setting